 Notes: This table shows difference-in-differences estimates for our reduced-form price analysis.
 The sample is identical to the event study presented in Figure 8, i.e. we focus on property sales between 2011 and 2019 and limit the sample to properties sold both before and after the Brexit referendum.
 Post indicates that the year is 2016 or later.
 Column 1 shows the results from the baseline model.
 Column 2 adds a control for the total corporate market share (domestic and foreign corporations).
 Column 3 adds a control for the foreign population share (defined at the district level).
-Column 4 conditions the effect of offshore ownership on the expected residence of the beneficial owners (Foreign vs British).
-Columns 5-6 show results with alternative winsorization (0.5% and 2% level).
-Column 7 shifts the clustering from the property level to the local property market level (983 local areas).
+Column 4 adds 10 Euclidean distance bands from the Tower of London constructed at the output area level and interacted with year fixed effects as controls.
+Column 5 conditions the effect of offshore ownership on the expected residence of the beneficial owners (Foreign vs British).
+Columns 6-7 show results with alternative winsorization (0.5% and 2% level).
+Column 8 shifts the clustering from the property level to the local property market level (983 local areas).
 Signif.
 Codes: : 0.01, : 0.05, : 0.1